Retreatment of Failed Root Canal Therapy

-Most root canal treated teeth remain healthy.
-Occasionally a tooth treated with RCT fails to heal or the pain continues.
+Most teeth treated with root canal therapy remain healthy.
+Occasionally a tooth treated with root canal therapy (RCT) fails to heal or the pain continues.
 The tooth can become painful or diseased months or even years after successful treatment.
 The good news is a procedure to save your tooth can be performed.
 There are many reasons a treated tooth may not heal as expected:

 - Narrow or curved canals which were not treated during the initial procedure.